mukulvain/Prop-Algo-Behaviour-Prediction-Model/README.md

 *Given the market state at the start of the minute, what is the likelihood that the Prop Algo (Client Identity Flag 2) will enter the market at least once in the next 60 seconds?
 And if yes, what will be the price and quantity?*

 ### Dataset
-- 19th, 20th August 2019, Order and Trade Data for INFY Stock.
+- 19th - 28th August 2019, Order and Trade Data for INFY Stock.
+- Further dates were not used, because 29th August 2019 was an unusual trading day due to being last Thursday of August, i.e. monthly expiry of the Nifty August 2019 futures and options (F&O) contracts.
 - LOB Aggregated at 1-second interval

 ---